gabegtrrz/Invento/README.md

 _John 10:10_
 <br>
 <br>
 > “You weren't put on earth to be remembered.
-You were put here to prepare for eternity.”
+You were put here to prepare for eternity.” <br>
 > ― Rick Warren, The Purpose Driven Life: What on Earth am I Here For?